Mickoll/odin-recipes/README.md

 # odin-recipes
-# This project will put in practice all that have been learned
+# This project will put in practice the html concepts learned